COVID-19: Tips & Resources for Psychiatric-Mental Health Nurses

 TIP: Register for this ANA 3-Webinar Series: Be Confident Protecting Yourself and Providing the Best Care to Your Patients during this COVID-19 Pandemic.

 - Find your state Nurse Practice Act here.

-- Review ANA's Crisis Standards of Care for information about best practices for care decisions made during extreme circumstances like emergencies, disasters, or pandemics like COVID-19.
+- Review ANA's Crisis Standards of Care for best practices for care decisions made during extreme circumstances like the COVID-19 pandemic.

-- Daily morning updates from the National Councils of State Boards of Nursing (NCSBN) offer a roundup of helpful and relevant information for nursing practice.
+- Daily morning updates from the National Councils of State Boards of Nursing (NCSBN) offer a roundup of helpful information for nursing practice.

 - Training resources from the National Institute of Health offer guidance on protecting yourself from COVID-19 in the workplace.

-- The 2008 ANA Adapting Standards of Care Under Extreme Conditions: Guidance for Professionals during Disasters, Pandemics, and Other Extreme Emergencies offers guidance for providing care during an extreme emergency when the usual resources may not be available.
+- The 2008 ANA Adapting Standards of Care Under Extreme Conditions: Guidance for Professionals during Disasters, Pandemics, and Other Extreme Emergencies offers guidance for providing care during an extreme emergency.
 See page 18 for recommendations for nurses.

 - The International Council of Nurses Core Competencies in Disaster Nursing are organized into eight domains and stress that "effective nursing practice during any disaster requires clinical competency and the application of utilitarian principles".